Royal Mail is back! Enjoy reliable delivery across the UK as we return to using Royal Mail for your orders.

 Common Reactions and What to Expect

-• Redness or a small drop of blood at the injection site
+• Redness or a small spot of blood where the needle went in

-• A droplet of NAD+ solution on the skin after injection
+• A drop of NAD+ solution left on the skin after injection

-• Minor bruising if the needle moves during administration
+• Light bruising if the needle moves during use

-If you experience persistent or severe symptoms, stop use and speak with a healthcare professional.
+If you notice ongoing or more serious symptoms, stop using the pen and speak to a healthcare professional.

 How Often Should You Take NAD+ Injections?

-• Loading phase: 3 consecutive days of injections
+• Loading phase: Inject once a day for the first 3 days

-• Maintenance phase: Every other day (or as desired)
+• Maintenance phase: Inject every other day, or as needed

-Each dose should not exceed 50mg (0.3ml).
-Always follow the usage instructions provided with your kit.
+Each dose should be no more than 50mg (0.3ml).
+Always follow the instructions included with your kit.

-• Store the entire kit in a fridge between 2°C and 8°C
+• Store the full kit in the fridge at 2°C to 8°C

-• Allow the pen to reach room temperature before use
+• Let the pen come to room temperature before each use

 • Keep the kit away from sunlight, heat, and moisture